kbase/staging_service/docs/import_specifications.ADR.md

 no unusual inputs such as grouped parameters or dynamic lookups.
 Including future upload apps with these features in CSV-based upload may require additional engineering.

+Note that the endpoint will return individual data for each row, while the current front end only supports individual input files and output objects (this may be improved in a future update).
+The front end will be expected to either
+1. Ignore all parameters other than in the first entry in the return per type, or
+2. Throw an error if parameters differ from the first entry.

 ## User operations

 * The user uploads the import specification files to the staging area along with all the files